why is my push lawnmower not cutting evenly?

 If your blade fails this test then it may be bent.
 You will need to pull the blade off.

 Once the blade is off. check to see if it is damaged or bent.
-I keep a spare blade to and I put them together to test.
-You can also use an old undamaged blade to run this test as well.
+I keep a spare blade and I put them together to test.
+You can also use an old undamaged blade to run this test.
 If you don’t have another blade to compare it to then put the blade on your workbench.
 Is it sitting evenly?
 If not it needs replacing.
 If it does not look damaged then move to the next step.

 Check your crankshaft.
 Is it bent?